-Within-herd contact structure and spread of Mycobacterium avium subsp. paratuberculosis in a persistently infected dairy herd
+Within-herd contact structure and transmission of Mycobacterium avium subspecies paratuberculosis in a persistently infected dairy cattle herd

-C. Marcé^{1,2}, P. Ezanno1, H. Seegers1, D. U. Pfeiffer2, C. Fourichon1
+C. Marcé, P. Ezanno, H. Seegers, D. U. Pfeiffer, C. Fourichon

 Prev.
 Vet.
 Med.
-Submitted 24 December 2009
+Under review, October 2010

-1 INRA, ONIRIS, UMR1300 Bioagression, épidémiologie et analyse de risque en santé animale, F-44307 Nantes, France

-2 Veterinary Epidemiology & Public Health Group, RVC, University of London, AL9 7TA, United-Kingdom
+INRA, ONIRIS, UMR1300 Bioagression, épidémiologie et analyse de risque en santé animale, F-44307 Nantes, France Veterinary Epidemiology & Public Health Group, RVC, University of London, AL9 7TA, United-Kingdom

-Within-herd transmission of pathogens either occurs by direct contact between susceptible and infected animals or by indirect contact, for example through a contaminated environment.
-As dairy herds are structured into groups, how animals encounter each other or share an environment may affect disease spread.
+Within-herd transmission of pathogens occurs either by direct or indirect contact between susceptible and infected animals.
+In dairy herds that are structured into groups, the way in which animals encounter each other and share an environment can affect pathogen transmission.
 Dairy cattle are heterogeneous in terms of susceptibility and infectivity with respect to Mycobacterium avium subspecies paratuberculosis (Map) transmission.
-Mainly young animals are susceptible and adults are infectious.
-Vertical and horizontal transmission through ingestion of Map shed into the environment by adults and transiently infected calves can occur.
-Our objective was to assess the effect of contact structure on Map transmission in persistently infected dairy herds and to specifically examine the effect of isolating calves from other calves or from adults during the first weeks of age.
+It is mainly young animals that are susceptible and adults that are infectious.
+Both vertical and horizontal transmission through the ingestion of Map shed into the environment by adults and transiently infected calves can occur.
+Our objective was to assess the effect of contact structure on Map transmission in persistently infected dairy herds and to examine the effect of isolating calves from other calves or from adults before weaning.
 We developed a stochastic compartmental model of Map transmission in a closed dairy herd.
 The model reflects the Map infection process and herd management characteristics.
 Indirect transmission via the environment was modelled explicitly.
-Six infection states (susceptible, resistant, transiently infected, latently infected, subclinically infected, and clinically affected) and 2 contaminated farm area environments (whole farm or calf pen) were modelled.
+Six infection states (susceptible, resistant, transiently infectious, latently infected, subclinically infected, and clinically affected) and two contaminated farm area environments (whole farm and calf area) were modelled.
 Calves were housed in hutches, individual indoor pens, or group indoor pens.
-Different levels of exposure of calves to a farm environment contaminated by adults were possible: no exposure of calves versus indirect exposure through fomites.
+Two different levels of exposure of calves to a farm environment contaminated by adults were possible: no exposure and indirect exposure through fomites.
 Three herd sizes were studied.
-The results indicate that calf contact structure before weaning did not influence Map transmission, whereas it was influenced by the exposure of calves to an environment contaminated by adults and the starting age of exposure of calves to adults.
+We found that contacts between calves before weaning did not influence Map transmission in a herd, whereas the level of exposure of calves to an environment contaminated by adults and the starting age of exposure of calves to adults were pivotal.
 Early culling of clinically affected adults led to a lower prevalence of infectious adults over time.
 The results were independent of herd size.
-These findings suggest that, to control paratuberculosis, farmers should as a top priority limit the exposure of calves to adult faeces through systematic separation of adults and calves in combination with hygiene measures.
+Despite the many transmission routes that are known, the best control approach is to limit the exposure of calves to adult faeces through the systematic separation of adults and calves in combination with hygiene measures.
+Reducing contact between calves does not appear effective.